 TRICARE-Eligible Military Retirees

-Once you become eligible for Medicare at age 65, you must enroll in both Part A and Part B to maintain your TRICARE for Life benefits.
-TRICARE for Life acts as your secondary insurance, with Medicare paying after.
-This can help reduce out-of-pocket costs like copayments and deductibles.
+Once you become eligible for Medicare at age 65, you generally need to be enrolled in both Medicare Part A and Part B to use TRICARE For Life (TFL).
+In this arrangement, Medicare typically pays first, and TRICARE For Life acts as secondary coverage, which may help reduce certain out-of-pocket costs such as copayments and deductibles.

 Active Duty Service Members